The Realignment Problem: When Right becomes Wrong in LLMs: Experimental Setup

-\textbf{Evaluation Protocol.} Annotators were shown a prompt and a triplet of anonymized responses from all three models, and asked to select the response that best followed $\pi_\text{new}$.
-Inter-annotator reliability was measured with Krippendorff's alpha ($\alpha$).
-Results appear in ~\Cref{tab:human_eval_combined}.
+Annotators are shown a prompt and a triplet of anonymized responses from DPO-Gold, TRACE, and U2A.
+They select the response that best follows the target policy $\pi_{\text{new}}$.
+No information about model identity is provided.
+Each triplet is evaluated by three independent annotators.
+Inter-annotator reliability is measured using Krippendorff's alpha ($\alpha$), where values above 0.70 indicate acceptable agreement.
+The evaluation produces pairwise win rates between all model pairs.